cpitt/docker-openconnect-proxy/README.md

 # Docker Open Connect Proxy

-A Docker container that connects a cisco vpns and starts a small socks proxy.
+A Docker container that connects a cisco vpn thate requires a CSD (Cisco Secure Desktop) check and starts a small socks proxy.

 ## Why?